 If you’re looking for a peaceful, nature-filled picnic spot, look no further than Karura Forest.

-This forest reserve is located just a short drive from the city center and offers plenty of picnicking spots among its towering trees.
+This forest reserve is just a short drive from the city center and offers plenty of picnicking spots among its towering trees.

 Karura Forest is perfect for a leisurely afternoon picnic.
 It’s home to various plants and animals and several walking and hiking trails.